ezoerner/remove-duplicates-akka/README.md

 Here the use of a database or filesystem (e.g. temporary files) would be a big help to provide sorting by line number.

-###To Do###
-I didn't have the time yet to properly unit test the code.
-There is a scala workspace (generate.sc), however, in the test resources directory that can generate large files with random content including duplicates.

 With thanks to Lucian Cancescu for his idea for performance improvement.